TripleCubes/uml_code/README.md

 I recommend doing so for all 3 commands to see what they do

-# How the page work
+# How updating the page work

 This repository only contain the source code for Unofficial MiniJam Leaderboard.
 The actual github pages repo is at https://github.com/TripleCubes/uml